50 Human Resource Interview Questions.

 42. Do you think you are overqualified for this position?Regardless of your qualifications, state that you are very well qualified for the position.

 43. How do you propose to compensate for your lack of experience?First, if you have experience that the interviewer does not know about, bring that up: Then, point out (if true) that you are a hard working quick learner.

 44. What qualities do you look for in a boss?Be generic and positive.
 Safe qualities are knowledgeable, a sense of humor, fair, loyal to subordinates and holder of high standards.
 All bosses think they have these traits.

 45. Tell me about a time when you helped resolve a dispute ?between others.
 Pick a specific incident.
 Concentrate on your problem solving technique and not the dispute you settled.

 46. What position do you prefer on a team working on a project?Be honest.
 If you are comfortable in different roles, point that out.

 47. Describe your work ethic ?Emphasize benefits to the organization.
 Things like, determination to get the job done and work hard but enjoy your work are good.

 48. Can you tell us what has been your biggest professional disappointment till date?Ans : This is a tricky question.
 Best way is to refer to something over which you didn't have much control.
 Its is good if you show that you accepted it with humility and had no negative feelings about it.

 49. Tell me about the most fun you have had on the job.Talk about having fun by accomplishing something for the organization.

-50. Do you have any questions for me?Always have some questions prepared.
+50. We have come to the end of the discussion, do you have any questions for us.?Always have some questions prepared.
 Questions prepared where you will be an asset to the organization are good.
 How soon will I be able to be productive? and What type of projects will I be able to assist on? are examples

 And Finally Best of Luck Hope you will be successful in the interview you are going to face in coming days.